Casimir effect in twisted photonic gratings with in-plane chirality

 The Casimir torque, obtained from \eqref{fit11} is expressed as:

 Note that in contrast to Casimir energy, the $\theta$-dependence of the Casimir torque is determined only by $a(\theta)$ and $\phi(\theta)$.
-The decrease of the Casimir torque amplitude $2a(\theta)$ with the increase of $\theta$ (see Fig.~\ref{fig2}b--c) can be qualitatively explained using effective medium theory.
-Indeed, taking into account that in our system $\varepsilon_e < \varepsilon_o$, from Eqn.~\eqref{ten2} it follows that the dielectric contrast between adjacent regions of the grating is maximized when $\theta = 0^\circ$ and minimized when $\theta = 90^\circ$.
-Consequently, the Casimir torque amplitude $2a(\theta)$ reaches its maximum in the $\theta=0^\circ$ configuration due to the strongest effective anisotropy.
-The dependence of the Casimir torque on the angles $\theta$ and $\alpha$ is presented in Fig.~\ref{fig2}(f).
-One can see that for each $\theta$, there are two values of $\alpha$ where the torque equals zero.
-These points are equilibrium states, one of which is stable and corresponds to the Casimir energy local minimum while another one is unstable and corresponds to the local maximum (Fig.~\ref{fig2}c,d).
+The amplitude of the Casimir energy variation $a(\theta)$ and consequently the maximum Casimir torque $2a(\theta)$ decreases with increasing $\theta$ (see Fig.~\ref{fig2}(d-f).
+Indeed, considering that in our system $\varepsilon_e < \varepsilon_o$, it follows that the dielectric contrast of the grating or the effective anisotropy is maximized when $\theta = 0^\circ$ and minimized when $\theta = 90^\circ$.
+The map of the Casimir torque at angles $\theta$ and $\alpha$ is presented in Fig.~\ref{fig2}(d).
+One can see that for each $\theta$, there are two values of $\alpha$ where the torque is equal to zero.
+These points are equilibrium states, one of which is stable and corresponds to the local minimum of the Casimir energy while another one is unstable and corresponds to the local maximum (Fig.~\ref{fig2}(e)-(f)).

 So far, we have calculated the Casimir energy at a fixed distance $g$.
-Now, let us study how the Casimir interaction strength scales with $g$ at a fixed twist angle $\alpha$ as a function of $\alpha$.
-For this, we calculate the $(\alpha,g)$-dependencies of the Casimir energy for the stack of symmetric lattices with $\theta = 0^{\circ}, 90^{\circ}$ and for the stack of in-plane chiral lattices (see Fig.~\ref{fig3}).
-Like in the case with the Casimir torque, the $(\alpha, g)$-dependence of the Casimir energy is well described by an analytical expression:
+Now, let us study how the Casimir interaction strength scales with $g$ at a fixed angle of the anisotropy axis rotation $\theta$.
+For this, we calculate the $(\alpha,g)$-dependencies of the Casimir energy for the stack of symmetric lattices with $\theta = 0^{\circ}$ and for the stack of in-plane chiral lattices with $\theta = 30^{\circ}$ (see Fig.~\ref{fig3}).
+The Casimir energy is well described by an analytical expression: